msullivan/rmc-compiler/README.md

 install g++-4.9-multilib-arm-linux-gnueabi and
 g++-4.9-powerpc-linux-gnu) and see what the code looks like at various stages in the pipeline.
 Check it out to see what all it can do.

+--

+Using RMC with Rust is currently possible although not currently particularly well organized or thought out.
+For my testing I currently build in the rust directory with cargo and then do something like:
+LD_PRELOAD=../RMC.so rustc -L ../rust/target/debug/ -O --crate-type lib -C 'passes=realize-rmc simplifycfg' rust_rmc_test.rs

+This is pretty bad and needs to be fixed.